nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 There is no difference, both styles are accepted.

-## Homeworks
+#### Homeworks

 Write a struct with 2 fields of type `u8`, implement for it a constructor and then a method to sum, substract, multiply and divide the two numbers, printing the results.<br/>
 Then create another struct that does the same with 3 fields.

 ### Traits

-If a Struct is a logical groups of variable and associated functions, a trait is a behaviour, composed by associated functions and associated types.
+If a Struct is a logical groups of variables and associated functions, a trait is a behaviour, composed by associated functions and associated types.

-In Rust traits define everything, every behaviour is decided by a trait implementation: formatting, addition, conversion, etc...
+In Rust every behaviour is defined by a trait implementation: formatting, addition, conversion, etc...

 #### Example

-Lt's say we are coding a virtual world, we have humans, dogs, birds and butterflies.
+Let's say we are coding a virtual world, we have humans, dogs, birds and butterflies.

 ```rust
 struct Human {}